aducad/cloud-game-lister/README.md

   - [Tags pages](https://store.steampowered.com/tags/en/Competitive)
   - [Genre pages](https://store.steampowered.com/genre/Free%20to%20Play/)
   - [Explore new page](https://store.steampowered.com/explore/new)
-- Allows you to see and filter all supported steam games in extension game list page (link in the popup)
+- Allows you to see and filter all supported steam games on the extension game list page (link in the popup)

 ## Contributing